 Drones in the public safety industry are generally used in various missions, including

 One of the most common types of missions flown by public safety UAV pilots is search and rescue operations.
 In these situations, drones can quickly and efficiently locate missing persons in difficult-to-reach areas.

 Drones equipped with thermal imaging cameras allow UAV pilots to locate missing persons even in dark, foggy, or otherwise challenging conditions.

 Disaster Relief Logistics:

 Another common mission type for public safety UAS operators is disaster relief logistics.
-In these situations, drones can be used to transport supplies and equipment to areas that have been affected by a natural disaster.
+In these situations, drones can be an asset in transporting supplies and equipment to areas affected by a natural disaster.